Coronavirus school closures provide opportunity to rethink our education system

-This new norm leaves us wondering what education will look like come fall—and what consequences remote learning will have on students, as necessary as the closures have been.
+This temporary new norm leaves us wondering what education will look like come fall—and what consequences remote learning will have on students, as necessary as the closures have been.
 According to a recent Gallup survey, 42 percent of parents worry COVID-19 will have a negative impact on their child’s education.

 Ray Domanico with the Manhattan Institute states that policymakers “can and must soften the blow” the coronavirus school closures will have on students and schools.
 Aside from a digital divide, Domanico continues, not all families can supervise their children’s learning throughout the day.

 For students with certain special needs, the challenges will be even greater.
 Some of these youngsters have been assigned a “one to one” paraprofessional in school to assist them through the day.
 Unless a parent can assume that role at home, academic learning and behavioral development will surely suffer.

 These issues will have implications for student assessment, impediments which will in turn pose challenges for other processes, such as the process of applying to academically screened middle and high schools, and the transition from high school to college or the workforce.

 Student graduation will also be impacted, according to Domanico.